Anon-Planet/thgtoa/guide.md

 -   Do not meet people in real life unless you have absolutely no other option (this is a last resort option).

+-   Do not make a copy or print anything sensitive without first removing digital tracking watermarks.

 If you intend to break your anonymity to protect your safety:

 -   Assess the risks very carefully first.